top of page

 "There are known knowns, there are things that we know that we know and there are also known unknowns, that is to say, there are somethings we know that we do not know.
 But there are also unknown unknowns, the ones we don't know we don't know."

 To further the thought, there are also things that we think we know but in reality we don't know.

-We hold convictions about certain subjects because we feel we learned enough information to decide whether it is either good or bad, right or wrong.
+We hold convictions about certain subjects because we feel we have learned enough information to decide whether it is good or bad, right or wrong.
 Truth is, that same conviction is what holds us back from truly learning and having a much happier experience as humans.

 Warren Buffett advises to get rid of at least one good idea per year; that is, something that YOU believe is good or right.
 Analyze the idea also known as conviction and ask yourself three times why you believe that to be the truth.
-Now, if the answers doesn't fully satisfy you you have the option to research and become more acquainted with the subject or completely get rid of it.

 Not holding anything as the absolute truth until you have enough supportive arguments actually gives you the chance to explore, discover and learn as it entices you to find the truth.